 - If the vendor fails to perform, how will this impact my operation and reputation?
 (Examples include service up time, turn times and hold times).

 - Is the vendor detrimental to my customer experience?
 If they fail to perform as expected, what harm will this do to my customer?

 If the answers provoke the possibility that this would harm the customer experience or cause a negative ripple effect on the organization, you need to monitor the vendor’s performance.

-We’ve seen many vendors never hit the official SLA detailed in a contract simply because the contract was written with unrealistic expectations, and while the vendor performed well and provided great customer service, the official report card based on SLA language would show that the vendor was failing, meaning you’ve essentially set the vendor up to fail.
-Simple reports are easily configured in core processing or loan origination systems.
+Pro tip: Many vendors never hit the official SLA detailed in a contract simply because the contract was written with unrealistic expectations, meaning you’ve essentially set the vendor up to fail.
+Simple reports are easily configured in core processing systems.
 Ask for historical data on the vendor’s service levels.
 Do they align with your needs?
 If not, then you already have your answer!